OCamlPro/superbol-studio-oss/sphinx/emacs.rst

 * indentation
 * comments
 * rulers
+* minor-modes for source formats
-* a COBOL menu with an item "Insert" with a few constructions
+* a COBOL menu with:

+  * an "Insert" item with a few constructions
+  * a sub-menu with links to GnuCOBOL documentation
+  * a sub-menu to switch between source formats

 Customization
 ~~~~~~~~~~~~~